cperaltab/Seagrass_mapping/SeagrassBelize2025.md

 _Workflow_
-**Image selection:** in GEE filter the Sentinel-2 L2A Harmonized image collection '2024-11-01', '2025-06-30' = to 1017 images for the AOI and time frame selected; export the CSV of the image collection with properties and select manually the images from the Tiles of interest and Cloud Pixel percentage <20%.
+**Image selection:** Filtering the image collection to get best quality of images to use for the classification.
+In GEE filter the Sentinel-2 L2A Harmonized image collection '2024-11-01', '2025-06-30' = to 1017 images for the AOI and time frame selected; export the CSV of the image collection with properties and select manually the images from the Tiles of interest and Cloud Pixel percentage <20%.
 When applying an automated nos-supervised cloud cover filter we get 779 cloud fileterd, cloud masked images (see GEE scripts).
 When applyin an automated, non supervised filter and cloud mask **for the specific tiles** I get 0 images (!).